-By combining critical, emergency, surgical and acute hospital-based care with community and primary care, the new St. Paul’s will enable smoother transitions for patients at home, in the community or in the hospital — wherever their needs are best met.
+By combining critical, emergency, surgical and acute hospital-based care with community and primary care, the new St. Paul’s Hospital and health campus will enable smoother transitions for patients at home, in the community or in the hospital — wherever their needs are best met.
 This integrated model will help healthy people stay healthy, while providing high-quality critical care when they are very sick.
 It will also result in reduced wait times, better quality care, better health outcomes, a better experience for our patients and their families and improved value for health-care dollars.